Dallas Stars to Plano? What we know about the Willow Bend Mall arena proposal

 What we know:

-In an interview with FOX 4, West revealed that Plano has issued a formal letter of intent to court the Stanley Cup-winning team.
-While he noted that he is not surprised Plano would want to attract such a popular franchise, the Stars have not yet signed the document.
+In an interview with FOX 4, West revealed that Plano had issued a letter of intent to court the Stanley Cup-winning team.

-West said that despite the offer, the Stars are still in active discussions about staying in Dallas.
+West, who chairs the city's committee on professional sports, said the city manager is actively working to negotiate a deal to keep the Stars in Dallas.
 He emphasized that city leaders owe it to both the team and Dallas residents to keep the franchise "in the heart of the Metroplex."

 The backstory:

-The push for a new arena comes as the Dallas Stars and Dallas Mavericks remain locked in a contentious legal battle over the management of the American Airlines Center (AAC).
+The push for a new arena comes as the Dallas Stars and Dallas Mavericks remain locked in a contentious legal battle over the management of the AAC.
 The Mavericks sued the Stars in late 2025, alleging a breach of their partnership agreement.
 The Stars filed a countersuit, labeling the move a "hostile takeover" attempt.

 Both teams have leases at the AAC that expire in 2031, and both are currently evaluating separate sites for new facilities that would allow for more surrounding real-estate development.